karanpathak/pygame_test/README.md

 # pygame_test
-This is Test game in Pygame (Python's package)
+This is a Test game in Pygame (Python's package)